 The international protection department of the Immigration Office is responsible for:

-• Registering the asylum seeker in the so-called “waiting register” (wachtregister/registre d’attente), a provisional population register for foreign nationals (this occurs at the stage of the lodging phase);
+- Registering the asylum applicant in the so-called ‘waiting register’ (wachtregister/registre d’attente), a provisional population register for foreign nationals (this occurs at the stage of the lodging phase);

-If Belgium is the responsible country under the Dublin Regulation, the Immigration Office and the asylum seeker, with the help of an interpreter, fill in a questionnaire for the CGRS about the reasons why they fled their country of origin, or, in case of a subsequent asylum application, which new elements are being submitted.
+If Belgium is the responsible country under the Dublin Regulation, the Immigration Office and the asylum applicant, with the help of an interpreter, fill in a questionnaire for the CGRS about the reasons why they fled their country of origin or, in case of a subsequent asylum application, which new elements are being submitted.
 Afterwards, the file, including this questionnaire, is sent to the CGRS for further examination and a decision.
-[17] The asylum section of the Immigration Office is furthermore responsible for the follow-up of the asylum seeker’s administrative residence status throughout the procedure as well as the follow-up of the final decision on the asylum application.
-In case of a negative decision, the Immigration Office will generally issue an order to leave the territory.[18]
-In case the applicant received a positive decision (granting of refugee status or subsidiary protection status), they need to present an attestation issued by the CGRS to their local commune which will register them in the register for aliens and issue a temporary residence card (‘A-card’, valid 5 years for persons with refugee status and 1 year, prolongable with 2 times 2 years for beneficiaries of temporary protection).
-For the transposition of this temporary residence permit to a ‘stay for an unlimited period’ after 5 years, the commune needs to ask a prior instruction from the Immigration Office.[19]
+[22] The asylum section of the Immigration Office is furthermore responsible for the follow-up of the asylum applicant’s administrative residence status throughout the procedure as well as the follow-up of the final decision on the asylum application.
+In case of a negative decision, the Immigration Office will generally issue an order to leave the territory.[23]
+In case the applicant received a positive decision (granting of refugee status or subsidiary protection status), and unless there is a right of residence on other grounds, they need to register at their commune of residence with either the decision granting them subsidiary protection or refugee certificate issued by the CGRS.
+The commune will register them in the register for aliens and issue a temporary residence card (‘A-card’, valid 5 years for persons with refugee status and 1 year, prolongable with 2 times 2 years for beneficiaries of temporary protection).
+For the transposition of this temporary residence permit to a ‘stay for an unlimited period’ after 5 years, the commune, upon request of the beneficiary, needs to ask a prior instruction from the Immigration Office.[24]

-In 2022, there have been significant delays in the asylum procedure at the stage of the Immigration Office, due to a high influx of cases and understaffing issues at the Immigration Office.
-Even though the lodging takes place no later than 30 days after the application has been made following legal standards, the first interview was sometimes conducted more than several months later in certain cases.[20]
-Currently, waiting times significantly decreased, as did the backlog of cases pending at the international protection department of the Immigration Office (12,531 pending applications in February 2023 compared to 6,991 in February 2024)[21].
+For the last few years, there have been significant delays in the asylum procedure at the stage of the Immigration Office due to a high number of cases and understaffing issues.
+Even though the lodging takes place no later than 30 days after the application has been made, in line with the relevant legal standards, in certain cases the first interview is conducted more than several months later.
+After a decrease in the backlog of cases at the Immigration Office in 2023, the backlog increased again in 2024, from 7,722 pending applications to 12,888 in December 2024.[25]
+Consequently, waiting times for the first interview at the Immigration Office, especially for cases in which the Dublin procedure is not applied, remain significant, with sometimes a few weeks or even months before the first interview.[26]

 [5] Ibid.